-Financial Aid: The Institutional Scholarship, Employment Opportunities, and Department Scholarships
+Financial Aid: The Institutional Scholarship, Endowed Departmental Scholarships and Employment Opportunities

 An award from an endowed departmental scholarship is also available to new and returning students.
-Students should apply for scholarships when they apply to to the Graduate School of Theology and prior to the fall semester of each academic year in which they are studying.
-The Scholarship committee reevaluates the needs of students each year.
+You may apply for this scholarship as soon as you are accepted into the Graduate School of Theology, and will need to renew it each year by filling out a simple online application form.
+A scholarship committee reevaluates the needs of students each year.

 Work opportunities are readily available in the Edmond/Oklahoma City area.
 Many OC graduate students work in area churches as preachers, youth ministers, interns, and in other roles.
 In addition, on-campus jobs may be found by visiting www.oc.edu/campusjobs.

-Students will receive awards at the beginning of the semester based on the hours in which they enroll.
-Full-time students are those who enroll in 9 or more hours in a fall or spring semester (6 hours in a summer semester).
+You will receive financial awards at the beginning of the semester based on the hours in which you enroll.
+You are considered a full-time student if you are enrolled in 9 or more hours in a fall or spring semester (or 6 hours in a summer semester).
 Half-time students are those enrolled in at least 5 hours in a fall or spring semester (3 hours in summer).

 *Awards for students will be prorated if enrollment levels change from semester to semester.